ndaneil/interactive-3d-screen/README.md

 ```

 Scene 3 is similar to scene 2.
-Scene 4 adds rotation for the triangles.
+Scene 4 adds rotation to the triangles.
 Here is where we utilize the `animation_idx` variable to represent the rotation angle of the triangles.
 To draw the rotated coordinates, I created a [rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix) (`rotmat`) and multiplied the original vectors with that.
 Finally, for scene 5, I drew animated rotating octahedrons.

 ``` python